Low Rank Approximation at Sublinear Cost: Generation of two families of Ultrasparse sketch matrices

-For any fixed pair of $d$ and $i$, each of the matrices $H_{d,i}$ (resp. $F_{d,i}$) is orthogonal (resp. unitary) up to scaling and has $2^d$ nonzero entries in every row and column.
-Now make up test matrices $F$ and $H$ of $k\times m$ and $n\times l$ submatrices of $F_{d,d}$ and $H_{d,d}$, respectively.
-Then in view of sparseness of $F_{d,d}$ or $H_{d,d}$, we can compute the products $FM$ and $MH$ by using $O(kn2^d)$ and $O(lm2^d)$ flops, respectively, and they are just additions or subtractions in the case of submatrices of $H_{d,d}$.
+For a fixed pair of $d$ and $i$, the matrix $H_{d,i}$ (resp. $F_{d,i}$) has orthonormal columns (and hence is orthogonal (resp. unitary) since it is a square matrix) up to scaling and has $2^d$ nonzero entries in every row and column.
+Now make up sketch matrices $F$ and $H$ of $k\times m$ and $n\times l$ submatrices of $F_{d,d}$ and $H_{d,d}$, respectively.
+Then in view of sparseness of $F_{d,d}$ or $H_{d,d}$, we can compute the products $FM$ and $MH$ by using $O(kn2^d)$ and $O(lm2^d)$ flops, respectively.

 Define the $d$--{\em Abridged Scaled and Permuted Hadamard (ASPH)} matrices, $PDH_{d,d}$, and $d$--{\em Abridged Scaled and Permuted Fourier (ASPF)} $n\times n$ matrices, $PD'F_{d,d}$, where $P$ is a random sampling matrix, $D$ is the matrix of Rademacher's or another random integer diagonal scaling, and $D'$ is a matrix of random unitary diagonal scaling.
 Likewise define the families of ASH, ASF, APH, and APF matrices, $DH_{n,d}$, $DF_{n,d}$, $H_{n,d}P$, and $F_{n,d}P$, respectively.
 Each random permutation or scaling contributes up to $n$ random parameters.
 We can involve more random parameters by applying random permutation and scaling also to some or all intermediate matrices $H_{d,i}$ and $F_{d,i}$ for $i=0,1,\dots,d$.